Budget 2018: National minimum wage to rise next April

-Introduced in July 2015 by the then Chancellor George Osborne, the compulsory national living wage is the lowest wage which can legally be paid to employees aged 25 or over.
+Introduced in July 2015 by the then Chancellor George Osborne, the compulsory national 'living' wage is the lowest wage which can legally be paid to employees aged 25 or over.
+It is not based on an assessment of the cost of living, however, and is in fact the minimum wage for over 25s.
 It is adjusted every April.

-It's higher than the compulsory national minimum wage, which applies at varying rates to employees aged under 25 (as the table below illustrates) and is also rising.
+It's higher than the rates set for employees aged under 25 (as the table below illustrates) and is also rising.

 |Age 25+||Age 21-24||Age 18-20||Age under 18||Apprentice|